johnh865/AFR_Bylaws/Bylaws.md

 7 Coercion
 ==========
-Coercion made against other members shall result in immediate loss of voting power and membership suspension, to be reinstated only by vote as stipulated in Section 3 --  Meetings, and Section 4 -- Voting Procedure.
+Coercion made against other members shall result in immediate loss of voting power and membership suspension, to be reinstated only by vote as stipulated in Section 4 --  Meetings.
 Coercion against other members is grounds for termination following Section 2.4 -- Removal of Members.

-8 Budget
+8 Delegate Budget
 =========
 50% of the monthly membership income of the USA4R shall be allocated to the delegates, on a monthly basis, to the delegate's budget.
+Delegate budget shall be allocated proportionate to the vote power accumulated by each delegate.
 A delegate's budget may be spent as long as approval is obtained by 3 total members.